fantastic-umbrella/resend-attachment-example/README.md

 ### 6. React Email Set-up

-React Email handles email styling, using Tailwind.
+React Email handles email templates, using Tailwind.

 Create a new folder in the root directory named `components`.
 Create a file named `email-template.tsx`.
 With the contents of: